Jeremejevite

 What are sedimentary rocks?

-The sediment, made up of sand, mud and pebbles constitute sedimentary rocks, which develop from other rocks that have been worn down by the environment over the years.
+The sediment, made up of sand, mud, and pebbles, constitute sedimentary rocks, which develop from other rocks that have been worn down by the environment over the years.

-In order to determine the age of the layers of rocks that have accumulated over the millions of years on our planet, we need to look at sedimentary rocks, which are accumulations of rock sediments.
+To determine the age of the layers of rocks that have accumulated over the millions of years on our planet, we need to look at sedimentary rocks, which are accumulations of rock sediments.

 There are three basic types of sedimentary rocks: